Winnipeg Meal Plan: $0.66 Veg Deals in Manitoba (Apr 2026)

 Frequently Asked Questions

-Where can I find the cheapest Brussels sprouts in Winnipeg right now?
+Where can shoppers find the cheapest Brussels sprouts in Winnipeg in April 2026?

 Find the best grocery prices